 Note: It's very important that your pineapple is RIPE, sweet and flavourful.
 If you use hard, white, underripe pineapple there won't be much flavour added and defeats the whole purpose.
 I do recommend using fresh pineapple rather than can.
 It's worth the effort of cutting it, trust me!

-Meanwhile, caramelize the pineapple: Add a little oil to a large skillet and when hot, add the pineapple pieces and sear until browned.
+- Meanwhile, caramelize the pineapple by adding a little oil to a large skillet, and when hot, add the pineapple pieces and sear until browned.
 Toss them and brown the other side.
 Set them aside in a bowl.